Election: Second District Race Receiving National Attention - NewsBreak

 Trump files lawsuit to avoid Jan.
 6 committee subpoena

-WASHINGTON — (AP) — Former President Donald Trump is suing the House committee investigating the Jan.
+WASHINGTON (AP) — Former President Donald Trump is suing the House committee investigating the Jan.
 6 attack on the U.S. Capitol to avoid cooperating with a subpoena requiring him to testify.
-The suit filed Friday evening contends that, while former presidents have voluntarily agreed to provide testimony...
+The suit filed Friday evening contends that, while former presidents have voluntarily agreed to provide testimony or documents...

 Comments / 0